Local officials announce 4-day celebration tied to MLB game at Field of Dreams

 The “Beyond the Game” celebration will be held Aug.
-12 to 15.
-Planned activities include a screening of "Field of Dreams," the 1989 Kevin Costner movie filmed in Dyersville, and multiple exhibits, including a presentation from the Negro League Baseball Museum.
+12 to Aug.
+15. Planned activities include a screening of “Field of Dreams,” the 1989 Kevin Costner movie filmed in Dyersville, and multiple exhibits, including from the Negro League Baseball Museum.

-Other events announced by tourism officials are a feature about the history of baseball in Dubuque, a Cooperstown Hall of Fame exhibit and a celebrity question-and-answer session.
+Other events announced by tourism officials are a feature about the history of baseball in Dubuque, a Cooperstown Hall of Fame exhibit, a country music concert and a celebrity question-and-answer session.

 Karla Thompson, executive director of Dyersville Area Chamber of Commerce, said more details about the four-day event will be released next month.